keklikci/customer-behavior-modeling-for-ecommerce/README.md

 mkdir /home/ubuntu/spark-3.0.0-bin-hadoop2.7/spark-events
 sbin/start-history-server.sh
 ```
 2. In your $SPARK_HOME, run the following command to lauch your application to cluster.
 Here, **node-count** is # of slaves + 1 master node.
+However before running the following command on ```spark_features.py```, it's essential to run ```bin/spark-submit --master spark://master:7077 /home/matalay/Workspace/split_parquet.py 3 /data/insider/largedata.parquet``` to split the large data file ```largedata.parquet``` to 13 separate partitions (each approx. 1 GB).
+Execution time will be about 4 minutes.
 ```bash
 bin/spark-submit --master spark://master:7077 /path/to/your/script node-count /path/to/inputfile
 ```